filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 Charts can now be made collapsible by setting the `$isCollapsible` property to `true` on the widget class.

+### Custom filters for chart widgets

+[Chart widgets](../docs/4.x/widgets/charts) now support custom filter schemas using the `HasFiltersSchema` trait.
+You can define filters with `filtersSchema()` using [schema components](../docs/4.x/schemas/overview), and access the submitted filter values via the `$this->filters` property.

+## Dashboard

+Dashboard widgets now support the full responsive [grid layout system](../docs/4.x/widgets/overview#customizing-the-widgets-grid).

+## Multi-tenancy

+[Multi-tenancy](../docs/4.x/users/tenancy) now applies global scopes and lifecycle events automatically.

+### unique and exists validation

+Laravel's default `unique` and `exists` validation rules bypass Eloquent models, meaning they ignore global scopes like those used in multi-tenancy.
+This can lead to false validation failures across tenants.

+To ensure proper data isolation between tenants, you can use [`scopedUnique()` and `scopedExists()`](../docs/4.x/users/tenancy#unique-and-exists-validation) methods.

 ## Panel configuration

 ### Inter font now loaded locally